 Are you interested in moving to Belgium from Canada?
 Your relocation process starts with applying for the right type of visa with the Consulate General in Montreal.
 Belgium is a country that is home to many important European Union institutions as well as a large number of international companies and organizations.
-Canadians can find various employment or business opportunities in the country and the relocation can be a smooth process for them because French is one of the three official languages in the country.
+Canadian citizens can find various employment or business opportunities in Belgium, and the relocation can be a smooth process, especially for francophone Canadians.

 Having the right help from a Belgium immigration lawyer can be important during and even after the relocation process.
 While the general accommodation period may be swift for some Canadians who already speak French, it is important to note the cultural differences between Europe and Canada.
 If you wish to immigrate to Belgium from Canada, you should know that Belgium is a highly multicultural country, however, you should be mindful of the differences that exist in the three distinct areas in the country as well as the socio-political differences between these regions.